jayvatti/ForwardForward/README.md

 - **Biological Plausibility:** These connections mimic the brain's neural pathways, making the ForwardForward model more aligned with natural learning processes.
 - **Improved Generalization:** Preserving essential features leads to better performance on unseen data, enhancing the model's ability to generalize.

-In summary, the integration of residual connections into the ForwardForward model represents a significant step towards creating more efficient, robust, and biologically inspired artificial intelligence systems.

 ## Future Improvements

 For future enhancements, I plan to experiment with integrating additional biologically inspired mechanisms to further align the ForwardForward model with human brain functionalities.
 Some of the features I aim to explore include: